JoshuaFox/Google-Data-Access-Performance-Benchmarker/README.md

 ## Command line execution

 For sanity testing of code un `mvn install exec:java  -Dgaeappid=`./getProjectId.sh` -Dmemcached.ip=MEMCACHED_IP -Dmemcached.user=MEMMCACHED_USER -Dmemcached.password=MEMCACHED_PASSWORD` replacing the System properties to reflect your memcached.
-This will only run tests with Datastore Cloud API and memcached, since GAE APIs do not allow remote access to a GAE project.
+This will only run tests against  Datastore Cloud API and memcached, since GAE APIs do not allow remote access to a GAE project.

 ## Adding new data sources